-1. Notification: Within (10) ten Business Days following the analysis, SCDHHS shall inform the MCO in writing of the county or counties that do not meet network adequacy.

-- Suspension of Member Assignment and Choice: SCDHHS will inform the Enrollment broker at the same time as the written notification to the MCO to suspend assignment and choice for the county or counties that do not meet network adequacy.
-The suspension shall be effective beginning with the first Day of the next available Enrollment period. - 3.
-Project Plan: The MCO shall submit a termination/transition project plan to SCDHHS using an approved format that addresses Member and Provider notification and the timing of all termination/transition activities. - 4.
-Member Transfer: All Members in the affected county or counties shall be transferred by the Enrollment broker to other MCOs using the auto-assignment process.
-This Member transfer will occur at the earliest possible date determined by the Enrollment broker. - Termination/Transition Costs: All Enrollment broker costs associated with the Member transfer process shall be the responsibility of the MCO.
+- 1) Notification: Within (10) ten Business Days following the analysis, SCDHHS shall inform the MCO in writing of the county or counties that do not meet network adequacy. - 2) Suspension of Member Assignment and Choice: SCDHHS will inform the Enrollment broker at the same time as the written notification to the MCO to suspend assignment and choice for the county or counties that do not meet network adequacy.
+The suspension shall be effective beginning with the first Day of the next available Enrollment period. - 3) Project Plan: The MCO shall submit a termination/transition project plan to SCDHHS using an approved format that addresses Member and Provider notification and the timing of all termination/transition activities. - 4) Member Transfer: All Members in the affected county or counties shall be transferred by the Enrollment broker to other MCOs using the auto-assignment process.
+This Member transfer will occur at the earliest possible date determined by the Enrollment broker. - 5) Termination/Transition Costs: All Enrollment broker costs associated with the Member transfer process shall be the responsibility of the MCO.
 Payment of such costs shall be made to SCDHHS by check within thirty (30) Days of receipt of the termination/transition invoice.

-A request by the MCO to reinstate Member assignment in a terminated county may only occur after the MCO has shown that failure severity has decreased to the low or mid-low occurrence rate in a submission of the network adequacy report.
+MCO has shown that failure severity has decreased to the low or mid-low occurrence rate in a submission of the network adequacy report.
 The MCO understands and acknowledges it will be excluded from submitting all of the necessary information for county reinstatement until the network submission reflects either no failures or failure severity in the range of low to mid-low for the assessment period.

-For all cites in Section 6.5 through Section 6.6, please refer to the contract for all requirements.
+For all other cites in Section 6.4 through Section 6.4.4, please refer to the contract for all requirements.